marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 The only refuge is in Salvation.
 Players in Salvation may request an acquisition of 50 points from the Chamber to cure a single rule of The Plague on their turn instead of visiting the Fruit Market, or proposing a rule change, this immediately cures a single nominated rule of The Plague.
 For every rule infected by the Plague, players who are not in Salvation lose 1 point(s) per rule infected by The Plague on their turn.

 Infected by The Plague.

+### 321. (204. amended by @Biggusniccus, reached quorum 6 votes to 0)
+There is a traitor among us!

+For each vote against a final draft, 5 points will go into the mole-hole.
+For each final draft that does not get approved, 20 points will go into the mole-hole.

+The points in the mole-hole will be transferred to the traitor's score when it contains 100 points or more.
+The traitor is revealed and a new traitor is allocated.

+A loyalist may attempt to steal the the points from the mole-hole for themselves if they can correctly guess who the traitor is.
+To do this, they donate 25 of their own points to the mole-hole, then privately ask their suspect if they are the traitor.
+If they are correct, the traitor must expose themselves publicly, the points from the mole-hole are transferred to the correct guesser and a new mole is allocated.

+The suspect must tell the truth, and must not reveal that they are a suspect.
+A penalty of 50 points will apply.

+In the case that the donation pushes the mole-hole past 100 points, the steal attempt will still occur.

+Infected by The Plague.